magentabusiness/magentabusiness.github.io/docs/paas/eu/getting-started-guides/what-is-thingsboard.md

 layout: docwithnav-paas-eu
 assignees:
 - ashvayka
-title: What is ThingsBoard?
+title: What is IoT Hub?
-description: ThingsBoard key features and advantages for the rapid development of IoT projects and applications.
+description: IoT Hub key features and advantages for the rapid development of IoT projects and applications.
 ---

 {% assign docsPrefix = "paas/eu/" %}